 Myanmar Subsidiary Laws

-You have to follow a specific set of Myanmar subsidiary laws when establishing an LLC.
+You have to follow a specific set of Myanmar subsidiary laws when establishing an LLC in Burma.
 For example, you’ll need two shareholders and two directors.
-Your shareholders can be individuals or corporations and do not need to live in Myanmar.
+Your shareholders can be individuals or corporations and do not need to live in the country.
 However, if your company includes foreign investments, you should get approval from the Myanmar Investment Commission (MIC) before working.
 Companies with foreign shareholders need $50,000 in paid-up share capital for service industries and $150,000 for manufacturing industries.

 Although LLCs have the most freedom to operate, they also need to follow some stricter guidelines.
 All LLCs must provide authorities with an annual financial return, make quarterly corporate tax payments, and submit annual financial statements.
 Foreign-owned companies may also undergo an audit.